VinceZK/Logon/README.md

 Since we mainly use the basic user&password strategy, so just register a LocalStrategy is enough.
 The default implementation is given in `ui-logon/server/Authentication.js`:

-It uses JSON-On-Relations(jor.Entity) to retrieve user information from the database.
+It uses JSON-On-Relations(JOR) to retrieve user information from the database.
 The function "getInstancePieceByID" is called to ask for the information from relation "r_user" with USER_ID equals to the requested username.
+Please refer
-Please refer <https://github.com/VinceZK/json-on-relations> for the API details.
+<https://github.com/VinceZK/json-on-relations/wiki/Internal-Functions> for the API details.

 After the user information is retrieved, it compares the password values.
-If they are equal, then attach the user information to the "identity" object.
+If they are identical, then attach the user information to the "identity" object.
 Besides the basic user information, the "identity" is also attached with authorization derived from the assigned permission.
 It is then use [node-authorization](https://github.com/VinceZK/authorization) to utilize authorization checks.

-You can write your own logon logic, and register it with "passport.use()" function.
+You can write your own logon logic and register it with "passport.use()" function.

 ### The Default Routes
 The default router(`server/router.js`) is created as following.
-`Auth.ensureAuthenticated` is used to protect endpoints that need to pass the authentication.
+`Auth.ensureAuthenticated` is used to protect endpoints which need to pass the authentication.
 You can import the default router into your route table `const router = require('ui-logon').Router`.
 ```javascript
 // Basic login with username & password